-- Press ADV.SURR (ADVANCED SURROUND) repeatedly to select a listening mode.2 - ACTION Designed for action movies with dynamic soundtracks - DRAMA Designed for movies with lots of dialog - SCI-FI Designed for science fiction with lots of special effects - MONOFILM Creates surround sound from mono soundtracks - ENT.SHOW Suitable for musical sources - EXPANDED Creates an extra wide stereo field3 - TV SURROUND Provides surround sound for both mono and stereo TV sources - ADVANCED GAME Suitable for video games - SPORTS Suitable for sports programs - CLASSICAL Gives a large concert hall-type sound - ROCK/POP Creates a live concert sound for rock and/or pop music - UNPLUGGED Suitable for acoustic music sources - EXT.STEREO Gives multichannel sound to a stereo source, using all of your speakers - PHONES SURR.
-When listening through headphones, you can still get the effect of overall surround.
+- Press ADV.SURR (ADVANCED SURROUND) repeatedly to select a listening mode. - ACTION Designed for action movies with dynamic soundtracks - DRAMA Designed for movies with lots of dialog - SCI-FI Designed for science fiction with lots of special effects - MONOFILM Creates surround sound from mono soundtracks - ENT.SHOW Suitable for musical sources - EXPANDED Creates an extra wide stereo field - TV SURROUND Provides surround sound for both mono and stereo TV sources - ADVANCED GAME Suitable for video games

-- 1 If you only have one surround back speaker connected, DD Pro Logic IIx MOVIE+THX, THX Select2 CINEMA, THX MUSICMODE and THX GAMES MODE are not available.
-With 2-channel input signals, however, DD Pro Logic IIx MOVIE+THX can be selected. - You can't use the THX modes when headphones are connected. - 2 Depending on the source and the sound mode you have selected, you may not get sound from the surround back speakers in your setup.
-For more on this, refer to Using surround back channel processing on page 32. - If you press ADV.SURR when the headphones are connected, the PHONES SURR. mode will automatically be selected. - 3 Use with Dolby Pro Logic for a stereo surround effect (stereo field is wider than Standard modes with Dolby Digital sources).
+- 1 Neural THX can be selected with the FM input.
+Also, Neural THX can be selected with the HOME MEDIA GALLERY input (VSX-94TXH only).
+2 XM HD Surround can be selected only with the XM input. - 3 If you only have one surround back speaker connected, DD Pro Logic IIx MOVIE+THX, THX Select2 CINEMA, THX MUSICMODE and THX GAMES MODE are not available.
+With 2-channel input signals, however, DD Pro Logic IIx MOVIE+THX can be selected. - You can't use the THX modes when headphones are connected. - 4 Depending on the source and the sound mode you have selected, you may not get sound from the surround back speakers in your setup.
+For more on this, refer to Using surround back channel processing on page 32. - If you press ADV.SURR when the headphones are connected, the PHONES SURR. mode will automatically be selected. - 5 Use with Dolby Pro Logic for a stereo surround effect (stereo field is wider than Standard modes with Dolby Digital sources).